charcolle/UnityEditorMemo/UnityEditorMemo/README.txt

 	3.1.1 : UPDATE - Implement sorting memos.

 	3.1.2 : FIX - Fixed an issue that memos could not be deleted.

+	3.1.3 : FIX - Fix an issue that search bar in Unity 2022.